 - Climate science tells us the transition must happen urgently.
 According to the latest science, there is no room left to burn further carbon if we want to have a hope of holding overall global warming to 1.5oC.
 We must get to zero emissions as soon as is possible.

-- The government has two years left in its current term.
+- The government has less than two years left in its current term.
 The short term targets are the only ones they can guarantee they can deliver.
 Our state cannot afford another 4 to 6 wasted years should the Coalition come to power and continue its anti-environment agenda.

 Is it possible?